gr7-cipher/From-Prediction-to-Performance/README.md

 ## Contact

 For questions or collaborations, please contact:
-- Qais M. Al-Bataineh: qais.albataineh@tu-dortmund.de
-- Ahmad A. Ahmad: sema@just.edu.jo
+- Rjoub G.: grjoub@aut.edu.jo

 ## Acknowledgments

-This work was supported by [funding agencies and institutions].
-We thank the reviewers for their valuable feedback that improved the quality of this research.
+This work is based on the research paper "From Prediction to Performance: Machine Learning-Guided Discovery and Validation of Cu-Doped Co₃O₄ for Enhanced Oxygen Evolution Reaction."
+We thank the authors for their valuable contributions to the field of Machine Learning .